Sustainable Living Space

 GeRo Real Estate AG Burgstrasse

-GeRo Real Estate AG is a medium-sized project developer based in Germany that specializes in the development of high-quality real estate.
+GeRo Real Estate AG is a medium-sized project developer based in Germany, specializing in the development of high-quality real estate.
 In a market characterized by housing shortages and rising construction costs, the company stands out for its sustainable approaches and comprehensive services.
-In an interview with Wirtschaftsforum, board member Roger Schwartz discusses the company's philosophy, current projects, and the challenges of the industry.
+In an interview with Wirtschaftsforum, board member Roger Schwartz talks about the company's philosophy, current projects, and the challenges of the industry.

 Wirtschaftsforum: Mr. Schwartz, how did you come to GeRo Real Estate AG?